rafgugi/flowchart-editor/README.md

 - Choose either from url or from local git repository
 - Choose project
 - Import using the New Project Wizard

+## Note
+If you want to contribute into this project, I am glad to receive your email.
+Please send to risyanggi@gmail.com.
+You can fork this project and reqeust for pull requests.